Boblepointu/OnlineCropper/README.md

 sudo apt-get install -qy npm && npm i -g n && n latest && npm i
 ```

+## Configuration

+You can edit the `./config.json` file to change the web server port.

 ## Running

 One dependencies are resolved, you can launch one of the few project `npm commands` :